sza2/tbsense2scratch3/README.md

 You need to add [Scratch 3 Thunderboard Sense 2 extension](https://github.com/sza2/scratch3_tbsense2) to Scratch to make the board work in Scratch 3.

 Additionally you need to run [Scratch Link](https://en.scratch-wiki.info/wiki/Scratch_Link), the websocket <-> Bluetooth proxy to access Bluetooth devices from Scratch 3.
-Since my preference is Linux I used [scratch_link.py](https://github.com/kawasaki/pyscrlink) and not the official Scratch Link.
-At the time of writing this document my pull request is not accepted so, probably you better off to go with my fork: https://github.com/sza2/pyscrlink.
+Since my preference is Linux I used [scratch_link.py](https://github.com/kawasaki/pyscrlink) and not the official Scratch Link. ~~At the time of writing this document my pull request is not accepted so, probably you better off to go with my fork: https://github.com/sza2/pyscrlink.~~ My pull request was accepted in pyscrlink.

 Note: this project is independent from Silicon Labs and Scratch not officially supported by any of these organizations.